Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to stop injection by utilizing a dropdown menu and escaping input strings.
 However, because the backend query treats the input as an integer `WHERE user_id = $id`, it does not require enclosing quotes to break the data context.
 By using browser developer tools to manually modify the value of a dropdown `<option>`, an attacker can inject raw boolean logic (`AND 1=1`) that cleanly bypasses the escaping function and forces the database to evaluate the appended condition.

+Explanation of why the Low level payload failed: The Low payload utilized single quotes.
+Similar to the standard SQLi module, the Medium level restricts input via a dropdown menu and neutralizes quotes using mysqli_real_escape_string().

 ### Security Level: High

 Payload Used: